 Previously cancelled and postponed cases due to the COVID pandemic

-Availability of PPE including N95 or KN95 masks, gowns, face shields and hair coverings
+Availability of PPE including N95 or KN95 masks, surgical masks, gowns, face shields and hair coverings

 Prioritization of patients with more urgent needs.

 Professional judgment to employ the lowest aerosol-generating armamentarium when delivering any type of restorative or hygiene care.